The D.A. (1971 TV series)

 The D.A. is an American half-hour legal drama that aired Fridays at 8:00-8:30 pm on NBC for the 1971–72 season.
-It ran from September 17, 1971 to January 7, 1972 and was replaced by Sanford and Son the following week.
+It ran from September 17, 1971, to January 7, 1972, and was replaced by Sanford and Son the following week.
 The show was packaged by Jack Webb's Mark VII Limited for Universal Television and is not to be confused with a show Webb produced in 1959 with a similar name, The D.A.'s Man, which starred John Compton in the lead role.

 Synopsis

-The D.A. starred Robert Conrad as Deputy District Attorney Paul Ryan, a tough-minded, hard-hitting prosecutor in Los Angeles County who was assisted by criminal investigator Bob Ramirez (Ned Romero).
+The D.A. starred Robert Conrad as Deputy District Attorney Paul Ryan, a tough-minded, hard-hitting prosecutor in Los Angeles County, who was assisted by criminal investigator Bob Ramirez (Ned Romero).
 He prosecuted all types of cases under the watchful eye of his supervisor, Chief Deputy District Attorney H. M. "Staff" Stafford (Harry Morgan, who directed at least one episode himself).
 His opponent was usually Public Defender Katherine Benson (Julie Cobb).
-During the courtroom segments Ryan also provided a voice-over narration (like Dragnet), which brought the audience in on legal jargon and court procedures and allowed there to be less exposition in the dialogue, which was necessary due to the program's brevity, as most legal dramas have episodes twice the length of that of The D.A..
+During the courtroom segments, Ryan also provided a voice-over narration (like Dragnet), which brought the audience in on legal jargon and court procedures and allowed for less exposition in the dialogue, which was necessary due to the program's brevity, as most legal dramas have episodes twice the length of that of The D.A..

 This program, however, is probably less known for its own storylines than for its lack of station clearances.
 Several NBC affiliates refused to air the program (mainly because it ran against ABC's The Brady Bunch), choosing instead to take the time period for themselves (usually filling it with syndicated programs).
-Because of the station defections, NBC cancelled The D.A. in mid-season and replaced it the following week with the highly successful Sanford and Son.
+Because of the station defections, NBC cancelled The D.A. in midseason and replaced it the following week with the highly successful Sanford and Son.
 It ranked 57th out of 78 shows that season with an average 14.9 rating.

 Robert Forward produced the show, which was spun off from two TV-movies produced by Webb's production company, Mark VII Ltd., Murder One from 1969 and Conspiracy to Kill from 1971, both of which fictionalized cases prosecuted by Vincent Bugliosi, world-famous as the prosecutor of Charles Manson.
 Bugliosi served as technical advisor on both of the pilot films.
 In his account of the Manson prosecution, Helter Skelter, Bugliosi stated that Conrad modeled the Ryan character on Bugliosi.